Sarahon/docs/src/en/temporary/space-law.md

 Prisoners still have certain rights that must be upheld by law enforcement:

 * Prisoners must be granted adequate medical care.
-They should also be provided psychiatric and spiritual counselling if requested and avaliable.
+They should also be provided psychiatric and spiritual counselling if requested and available.
 * Prisoners must be allowed access to communications equipment (Radios) so long as they are not abused.
 * Prisoners must be granted clothing, food, water, shelter and safety.
 If the brig is no longer safe, confinement must be established in another location.
 * Prisoners must be given access to legal counsel during an interrogation if requested and available.